Sprint planning is one of the most important ceremonies in the Scrum project management method. Why run it and how?

 Before the Sprint planning the Product owner should:

-Consider all changes, defects and support cases that appeared before the next sprint.
-In ScrumDesk our principle is to clean up the mess caused by defects as soon as possible therefore I as the Product owner prioritize them as first items in the new sprint.
+- Consider all changes, defects, and support cases that appeared before the next sprint.
+In ScrumDesk our principle is to clean up the mess caused by defects as soon as possible therefore I as the Product owner prioritize them as the first items in the new sprint.

-Collaborate with UX designer to provide all design needed for the Sprint user stories.
+- Collaborate with UX designer to provide all designs needed for the Sprint user stories.

-And last but not least.
-Ask your ScrumMaster for feedback how the Sprint backlog is prepared.
+- And last but not least.
+Ask your ScrumMaster for feedback on how the Sprint backlog is prepared.
 He is your advisor!

 When to evidence the Sprint backlog